kavierim/temp/README.md

 - [PyScript Example](https://kavierim.github.io/temp/PyScript.html): A demonstration of running Python in the browser using PyScript
 - [Maastokartta](https://kavierim.github.io/temp/maastokartta.html): A topographic map visualization project
 - [Video-Audio Loop-Merger](https://kavierim.github.io/temp/VideoLooper.html): Loop a video for the full duration of an audio track.
 Runs 100% in your browser.
+- [Last Frame Extractor](https://kavierim.github.io/temp/LastFrameExtractor.html): Extract the last frame of a video as an image.
+Runs 100% in your browser.

 ## How to Use